MaineKuehn/change-log/docs/subtool/log.rst

       previously led to illegal output. ``None`` values are forbidden, and strings are escaped in field values, tags, and measurements.

-The ``version`` is optional and in most cases does not need manual definitions.
+The ``version`` is optional and in most cases does not need manual definition.
-Unversioned fragments belong to the "next" release, and specific release information is added automatically when a release is prepared.
+Unversioned fragments belong to the *next* release, and specific release information is added automatically when a release is prepared.

 .. _keep a changelog: https://keepachangelog.com/